JPry/choir-guides/_feasts/exaltation-of-the-holy-cross.md

 # Orthros
 god_is_the_lord: 1
 apolytikion:
-    - Exaltation of the Holy Cross - Tone 1
+    - Apolytikion of the Exaltation of the Holy Cross - Tone 1
-    - Glory/Exaltation of the Holy Cross - Tone 1
+    - Glory/Apolytikion of the Exaltation of the Holy Cross - Tone 1
-    - Both Now/Exaltation of the Holy Cross - Tone 1
+    - Both Now/Apolytikion of the Exaltation of the Holy Cross - Tone 1

 kathismata: Exaltation of the Holy Cross
 evlogetaria: Polyeleos - Tone 1